OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 # Sideload Outlook add-ins for testing

-Sideload your Outlook add-in testing without having to first put it in an add-in catalog.
+Sideload your Outlook add-in for testing without having to first put it in an add-in catalog.

 > [!IMPORTANT]
 > If your Outlook add-in supports mobile, sideload the manifest using the instructions in this article for your Outlook client on the web, Windows, or Mac, then follow the guidance in the **Testing your add-ins on mobile** section of the [Add-ins for Outlook Mobile](outlook-mobile-addins.md#testing-your-add-ins-on-mobile) article.